 Based upon the data in Sect.
-5, Fig. 4 presents a new simplified model of the task facing an early- to mid-career university-based environmental scientist on the teaching and research pathway most commonly available.
-Firstly, it develops on existing models in that it integrates literatures on motivation (D'Este and Perkmann, 2011; Freitas and Verspagen, 2017; Lam, 2011) and evaluation (Cadez et al., 2017; Grendon, 2008; Harland and Wald, 2018; Moya et al., 2015), building upon a view based around a teaching-research dipole and older (i.e. pre-impact emphasis in UK) ideas (Hughes et al., 2008).
-This integration sheds light on why these motivations arise.
-Secondly, it is modified to include work with business (i.e. Impact)
+4, Fig. 3 presents a simplified model of the task facing an early- to mid-career university-based environmental scientist on the teaching and research pathway most commonly available, modified to include work with industry; it integrates international (i.e. Netherlands, New Zealand, North America, Slovenia, Spain, UK) literatures on motivation (D'Este and Perkmann, 2011; Freitas and Verspagen, 2017; Lam, 2011) and evaluation (Cadez et al., 2017; Grendon, 2008; Harland and Wald, 2018; Moya et al., 2015), building upon a view based around a teaching-research dipole and older (i.e. pre-impact emphasis in UK) ideas (Hughes et al., 2008).
+The model assimilates some international data (Sect.
+4.2) and the 17 academic co-authors' experience, both first-hand and from cumulative decades of informal discussions of practice with international academic colleagues (e.g. at conferences).
+Thus, we tentatively posit that it is widely applicable, or is at least a suitable basis for future discussion; a key variant will be the strength of the impact-career link.